mets/METS-primer/METS2-Suggested-Attribute-Values.md

 Other values MAY be used for the `BETYPE` attribute in METS 2; their interpretation is implementation-specific.

+## `area@EXTTYPE`

+Extent type: An attribute that specifies the kind of EXTENT values that are being used.
+For example if BYTE is specified then EXTENT would represent a byte count.
+If TIME is specified the EXTENT would represent a duration of time.

+Values allowed from METS 1 are any of the values for `BETYPE` except for `IDREF` and `XPTR`.

+Other values MAY be used for the `EXTTYPE` attribute in METS 2; their interpretation is implementation-specific.

 ## `LOCTYPE`: `<mptr>`, `<mdRef>`, `<FLocat>`

 Specifies the locator type used in the `LOCREF` attribute.